Ronnie Kasrils

-Ronald Kasrils (born 15 November 1938) is a South African politician, Marxist revolutionary, guerrilla and military commander.
-He was Minister for Intelligence Services from 27 April 2004 to 25 September 2008.
+Ronald Kasrils (born 15 November 1938) is a South African politician, former guerrilla and military commander.
+He served in a number of ministerial posts, including the as Minister for Intelligence Services from 2004 to 2008.
 He was a member of the National Executive Committee (NEC) of the African National Congress (ANC) from 1987 to 2007 as well as a member of the Central Committee of the South African Communist Party (SACP) from December 1986 to 2007.

 Early life

 Kasrils' grandparents were Jewish immigrants from Latvia and Lithuania who fled from Czarist pogroms at the end of the 19th century.
 He is the son of Rene (born Cohen) and Isidore Kasrils.
 His father was a factory salesman.
 His mother worked as a shop assistant prior to her marriage.
 Through his mother, he is related to the activist Jacqueline Arenstein.
-Kasrils matriculated at King Edward VII School in Johannesburg.
+He was raised in the predominantly Jewish suburb of Yeoville in Johannesburg and had his Bar Mitzvah at the Yeoville Synagogue.
+He matriculated at King Edward VII School in Johannesburg.
 He subsequently became a scriptwriter for films in Johannesburg from 1958 to 1960 before accepting a position as a television and film director for Lever Brothers' advertising division in Durban from 1960 to 1962.

 Anti-apartheid activism

 The Sharpeville massacre radicalised Kasrils against the apartheid system and he joined the African National Congress (ANC) in 1960, becoming secretary of the Congress of Democrats in Natal in 1961, the same year he joined the South African Communist Party.
 In 1962, he received a five-year banning order prohibiting him from public speaking.
 He was a founding member of Umkhonto we Sizwe (MK) as member of Natal Regional Command during the same year.
 He became the commander of Natal Regional Command in 1963.
-He underwent military training in 1964 in Odessa, USSR and at the end of 1965 was sent to London to work for the movement there.
+In 1964 and 1965 he underwent military training in East Germany and the USSR, going to London in late 1965 to work for the anti-apartheid movement.
 During this time Kasrils worked with Yusuf Dadoo, Joe Slovo and Jack Hodgson and they formed a special committee (1966–76) to develop underground activities in South Africa from the United Kingdom.
-During this time he trained various people including Raymond Suttner, Jeremy Cronin, Ahmed Timol, Alex Moumbaris, Tim Jenkin, and Dave and Sue Rabkin, with the aim of establishing underground propaganda units in South Africa.
+He trained various people including Raymond Suttner, Jeremy Cronin, Ahmed Timol, Alex Moumbaris, Tim Jenkin, and Dave and Sue Rabkin, with the aim of establishing underground propaganda units in South Africa.
 He served the ANC and was based in London, Luanda, Maputo, Swaziland, Botswana, Lusaka and Harare.
 Kasrils eventually became a member of MK's High Command and was appointed as Chief of MK Intelligence in 1983.

 Kasrils also served on the ANC's Politico-Military Council from 1985 to 1989 and worked underground for the ANC in South Africa during Operation Vula from 1990 to 1991.
 He went on to head the ANC's campaign section from 1991 to 1994.